hildjj/draft-plus-protocol/draft-hildebrand-plus-protocol.md

 * Define tflags as you see fit
 * Consider if these bits need protection.
 At least tflags do.
-* Consider multipath consequences, send before you receive on each path, and consider using a different ConnectionID on different paths to make tracking harder.
+* Consider multipath consequences, send before you receive on each path, and consider using a different Association Token on different paths to make tracking harder.
 If so, figure out how load balancers are going to deal with the problem.

 # Security Considerations {#security}